 Brough Ness circuit, Burwick, South Ronaldsay.
 The walk takes around 2 hours and is listed as 5.75 km.
 [Walkhighlands]

-East Coast walk, South Ronaldsay The walk takes around 5 hours and is listed as 14.5km.
-[Walkhighlands – this is not a circular walk.
-It ends around 3km from St Margaret’s Hope – and, at the moment there is no regular bus from the Hope back down to the starting point in Burwick.
-If there is someone who will drop you off at the start and pick you up at Kirkhouse then you are in luck.
-Another option is to do a shorter version and return e.g. Burwick to Windwick – or Kirkhouse to Windwick].
+East Coast walk, South Ronaldsay This walk takes around 5 hours and is listed as 14.5km.
+[Walkhighlands – this is not a circular walk].
+It ends around 3km from St Margaret’s Hope – and, at the moment, there is no regular bus from the Hope back down to the starting point in Burwick.
+You need someone to drop you off at the start and pick you up at Kirkhouse.
+Another option is to do a shorter version and return e.g. Burwick to Windwick or Kirkhouse to Windwick.

 Hoxa Head, South Ronaldsay – The walk takes around an hour and is listed as 2.7km.
 [Walkhighlands – circular walk]

 Sands o’ Wright, South Ronaldsay The walk takes around two hours (max) and is listed as 6km.
-[Walkhighlands – this is a circular walk).
+[Walkhighlands – circular walk).